istio/istio/pkg/kube/krt/README.md

 The core of the framework is in the ability to derive collections from others.

-In general, these are built by providing some `func(inputs...) outputs...`.
+In general, these are built by providing some `func(inputs...) outputs...` (called "transformation" functions).
 While more could be expressed, there are currently three forms implemented.

 * `func() *O` via `NewSingleton`